-Female hormonal preparations and pills - Complete list.
+Female hormonal drugs and pills - Complete list.
 Hormonal drugs - harm and benefit

-In the modern world, every person from birth and almost daily is faced with various drugs.
-These are painkillers, antibiotics and anti-inflammatory drugs, as well as drugs from other groups, including hormones.
+In the modern world, every person from birth and almost every day is exposed to various medications.
+These include painkillers, antibiotics and anti-inflammatory drugs, as well as medications from other groups, including hormones.
 Hormonal pills are perhaps the remedy that causes the most concern among patients, their relatives and even doctors.
 Let's try to understand the pros and cons of treatment with hormonal pills.

-It should be noted that the term "hormonal drugs" refers to drugs that recreate the function of special biologically active substances of the human body - the hormones themselves.
-Hormones are produced by endocrine organs, these include the adrenal glands, pituitary, hypothalamus, thyroid, pancreas, sex and some other glands.
-These substances come from the gland into the blood and spread throughout the body, which allows hormones to exert their effect even on distant organs and tissues.
-Hormones are a kind of signal substances - they allow the body to regulate the actions of all its cells, reducing or increasing their activity.
-Thus, thanks to hormones, millions of cells in our body unite with each other and are configured to work effectively.
+It should be noted that the term “hormonal drugs” refers to drugs that recreate the function of special biologically active substances in the human body - hormones themselves.
+Hormones are produced by endocrine organs, these include the adrenal glands, pituitary gland, hypothalamus, thyroid, pancreas, gonads and some other glands.
+These substances enter the blood from the gland and spread throughout the body, which allows hormones to exert their effect even on distant organs and tissues.
+Hormones are a kind of signaling substances - they allow the body to regulate the actions of all its cells, reducing or increasing their activity.
+Thus, thanks to hormones, millions of cells in our body are united with each other and adjusted to work efficiently.

-Hormones are studied by endocrinology - a separate branch of medicine in which significant progress has recently been made.
+Hormones are studied by endocrinology, a separate branch of medicine in which significant progress has recently been made.
 This is due to the fact that the pharmaceutical industry has learned to produce copies of the hormones of the human body.
-Hormonal drugs have made it possible to achieve success in the treatment of a number of severe diseases of the endocrine glands, such as diabetes, hypothyroidism, adrenal insufficiency, which previously could not be treated and quickly led to the death of the patient.
-In addition, these drugs are used in the treatment of many diseases of a non-endocrine nature, such as bronchial asthma, rheumatoid arthritis, lupus erythematosus, allergies, and others.
-Hormones are also used in healthy people - as a means of protection from unwanted pregnancy.
+Hormonal drugs have made it possible to achieve success in the treatment of a number of severe diseases of the endocrine glands, such as diabetes, hypothyroidism, and adrenal insufficiency, which were previously untreatable and quickly led to the death of the patient.
+In addition, these drugs are used in the treatment of many diseases of a non-endocrine nature, such as bronchial asthma, rheumatoid arthritis, lupus erythematosus, allergies and others.
+Hormones are also used in healthy people as a means of preventing unwanted pregnancy.

-Hormonal drugs have a special power and speed of action.
-Sometimes it takes only a few minutes or hours after the drug is administered to reduce the manifestations of the disease.
-Such efficiency can be dangerous in the hands of a person without special knowledge - hormonal drugs interfere with the body's metabolism and, if used improperly, can lead to its disruption.
-Another danger coming from hormonal pills is that they can reduce the symptoms of the disease, but not remove the cause, which can lead to a deterioration in the patient's condition after a while.
-Hormones in tablets have a fairly high concentration and, if used ineptly, can lead to a kind of overdose, which is also accompanied by serious consequences for the body (development of obesity, hypertension, thrombosis, osteoporosis).
+Hormonal drugs have special strength and speed of action.
+Sometimes it only takes a few minutes or hours after administering the medicine to reduce the symptoms of the disease.
+Such effectiveness can be dangerous in the hands of a person without special knowledge - hormonal drugs interfere with the body’s metabolism and, if used incorrectly, can lead to its disruption.
+Another danger posed by hormonal pills is that they may reduce the symptoms of the disease, but not remove the cause, which can lead to a deterioration in the patient's condition over time.
+Hormones in tablets have a fairly high concentration and, if used inappropriately, can lead to a kind of overdose, which is also accompanied by serious consequences for the body (the development of obesity, hypertension, thrombosis, osteoporosis).

-Some drugs can be bought in pharmacies without a prescription and used without consulting a doctor.
-This in no way can apply to hormonal pills.
-Hormonal drugs are prescribed in all situations only by the attending physician after a preliminary examination and under constant monitoring.
-In the case of self-medication, there is a high risk of severe complications.
-There are many cases in the practice of doctors of almost all specialties, when the use of hormonal pills in self-treatment threatened the life and health of patients.
-Therefore, in no case do not use hormones on your own.
+Some medications can be bought in pharmacies without a prescription and used without consulting a doctor.
+This in no way applies to hormonal pills.
+Hormones are prescribed in all situations only by the attending physician after a preliminary examination and under constant supervision.
+In case of self-medication, there is a high risk of severe complications.
+There are many cases in the practice of doctors of almost all specialties when the use of hormonal pills during self-medication threatened the life and health of patients.
+Therefore, do not use hormones on your own under any circumstances.

-Hormonal pills are an extremely diverse group of drugs.
-Under the same name "hormones" are combined drugs with different structures, different effects.
-To date, there is no single classification of hormonal drugs.
+Hormonal pills are an extremely diverse group of medications.
+Under one name “hormones” drugs with different structures and different effects are combined.
+To date, there is no unified classification of hormonal drugs.
 Classification by chemical structure is more often used for scientific purposes.
-All drugs in this case are divided into three classes: substances of a protein and peptide structure, amino acid preparations, hormones of a steroid nature.
+All drugs in this case are divided into three classes: substances of protein and peptide structure, amino acid preparations, and steroid hormones.

 For practical activities, it is more convenient to use the classification according to the organ principle.
-In this case, the following types of hormones are distinguished: preparations of pituitary hormones, preparations that stimulate and depress the function of the thyroid glands, preparations of parathyroid hormones, preparations of pancreatic hormones and synthetic hypoglycemic substances, preparations of hormones of the adrenal cortex and other synthetic analogues, preparations of male and female sex hormones, anabolic steroid.
+In this case, the following types of hormones are distinguished: preparations of pituitary hormones, preparations that stimulate and inhibit the function of the thyroid glands, preparations of parathyroid hormones, preparations of pancreatic hormones and synthetic hypoglycemic substances, preparations of adrenal cortex hormones and other synthetic analogues, preparations of male and female sex hormones, anabolic steroid.
 Let's briefly touch on the specific most commonly used hormonal drugs.

-Worldwide, another hormone is used to treat diabetes - insulin(today it is used only in the form of a solution and is injected subcutaneously with a needle).
-This powerful tool helps to lower blood sugar levels to normal and avoid severe complications of the disease (blindness, myocardial infarction, gangrene, etc.).
-Other hypoglycemic drugs except insulin are not hormones and do not have such significant efficiency.
-Sometimes athletes use insulin as a strong anabolic hormone - it promotes weight gain, glucose uptake.
-Such use is dangerous for the development of hypoglycemic coma - i.e. blood sugar may drop to 2.2 mmol/l and below.
+All over the world, another hormone is used to treat diabetes mellitus - insulin(today it is used only in the form of a solution and is injected subcutaneously with a needle).
+This powerful remedy helps lower blood sugar levels to normal and avoid severe complications of the disease (blindness, myocardial infarction, gangrene, etc.).
+Other than insulin, other glucose-lowering drugs are not hormones and do not have such significant effectiveness.
+Sometimes athletes use insulin as a strong anabolic hormone - it promotes weight gain and glucose absorption.
+Such use is dangerous due to the development of hypoglycemic coma - i.e. blood sugar may drop to 2.2 mmol/l or lower.
 As a result, a person loses consciousness and brain cells, which so need a constant normal level of blood glucose, begin to die.
-Even if help comes on time and the patient wakes up, in the future he may be disturbed by a decrease in memory, intelligence, and frequent headaches.
+Even if help comes on time and the patient wakes up, in the future he may be bothered by a decrease in memory, intelligence, and frequent headaches.

-In the treatment of thyroid diseases with a decrease in its function, the hormones levothyroxine sodium and triiodothyronine.
-With a lack of these substances in the body, obesity, atherosclerosis, anemia develop, and intelligence decreases.
-Timely prescribed hormone treatment helps to avoid such consequences.
-If you refuse to take the right pills, even a young patient's metabolism slows down, excess weight is deposited, blood cholesterol levels rise, constant fatigue, fatigue, and apathy occur.
-It is not recommended to use thyroid hormones on your own - if they are overdosed or unreasonably prescribed, the heart may suffer.
-So the development of cardiac arrhythmias, myocardial infarction is likely.
+In the treatment of diseases of the thyroid gland when its function decreases, it is used hormones levothyroxine sodium and triiodothyronine.
+With a lack of these substances in the body, obesity, atherosclerosis, anemia develops, and intelligence decreases.
+Timely treatment with hormones helps to avoid such consequences.
+If you refuse to take the necessary pills, even a young patient’s metabolism slows down, excess weight is deposited, blood cholesterol levels rise, and constant fatigue, fatigue, and apathy occur.
+It is not recommended to use thyroid hormones on your own - if they are overdosed or unjustifiably prescribed, the heart may suffer.
+Thus, the development of heart rhythm disturbances and myocardial infarction is likely.

-Hormonal contraception(prevention of unwanted pregnancy) is currently recognized as the most reliable.
+Hormonal contraception(protection from unwanted pregnancy) is currently recognized as the most reliable.
 In this case, special combinations of female sex hormones are used to prevent ovulation and, accordingly, conception.
-Self-prescribed pills with the wrong choice can cause bleeding in a woman, thrombosis of the veins of the lower extremities, and liver damage.
-And with the right selection - get rid of acne, oily hair, cysts and some gynecological problems.
+Self-prescribed pills, if chosen incorrectly, can cause bleeding in a woman, thrombosis of the veins of the lower extremities, and liver damage.
+And with the right selection, you can get rid of acne, oily hair, cysts and some gynecological problems.

 So, you see that hormone preparations are extremely diverse and their actions are different.
-However, for most people, all hormones and treatment with them seems to be something dangerous and undesirable.
-Such an attitude towards drugs has developed historically and today is no longer always justified due to progress in pharmacology and medicine.
-But myths about hormones continue to live in the mass consciousness.
-The most common misconceptions you will encounter are:
+However, for most people, all hormones and treatment with them seem to be something dangerous and undesirable.
+This attitude towards drugs has developed historically and today is no longer always justified due to progress in pharmacology and medicine.
+But myths about hormones continue to live in the public consciousness.
+Most often you can encounter the following erroneous statements.

 Myths and truth about hormonal pills

-Firstly, "hormonal pills lead to obesity".
-This statement can be true to some extent only with respect to steroids, insulin and sex hormones.
-It is they who, in case of an overdose, can lead to some weight gain.
-So, at the beginning of hormonal contraception, a woman can add up to 2 kg.
-In this case, the correct diet is quite effective.
-As for the rest of the drugs, they do not significantly affect weight and may even lead to some weight loss (for example, like thyroid hormones).
+Firstly, “hormonal pills lead to obesity”.
+This statement may only be true to some extent regarding steroids, insulin and sex hormones.
+In case of an overdose, they can lead to some weight gain.
+So, when starting hormonal contraception, a woman can gain up to 2 kg.
+In this case, a proper diet is quite effective.
+As for other drugs, they do not significantly affect weight and can even lead to some weight loss (for example, like thyroid hormones).

-The second myth sounds even scarier: "hormones are addictive".
-Indeed, if a hormone is introduced into the body, its glands temporarily stop producing it, but after the drug is discontinued, this function will gradually recover.
-Here it is important to slowly cancel any hormonal drug, reducing the dose over several weeks under the supervision of medical personnel.
-A completely different situation develops if some gland loses its ability to produce a hormone (for example, insulin in type 1 diabetes mellitus) - in this case, the drug will have to be administered for life.
+The second myth sounds even scarier: “hormones are addictive”.
+Indeed, if you introduce a hormone into the body, your glands temporarily stop producing it, but after stopping the drug, this function will gradually be restored.
+The important thing here is to slowly wean off any hormonal medication, reducing the dose over several weeks under the supervision of medical personnel.
+A completely different situation arises if some gland loses the ability to produce a hormone (for example, insulin in type 1 diabetes) - in this case, the drug will have to be administered for life.

-Another myth is “hormones treat only extremely serious diseases”.
-It is not always so.
-Hormones are used both to treat relatively mild illnesses (certain thyroid disorders) and to treat severe conditions (such as anaphylactic shock).
+Another myth - “only extremely severe diseases are treated with hormones”.
+This is not always the case.
+Hormones are used to treat relatively mild diseases (some thyroid diseases) and to treat severe conditions (for example, anaphylactic shock).
 Even healthy women use hormones to prevent pregnancy.
 It turns out that the severity of the disease has nothing to do with the use of such drugs.
 These are the main myths about hormonal pills.

-Hormonal pills require a punctual attitude: take them strictly at the appointed time, try not to miss a dose, do not change the dose and duration of the course of treatment yourself.
-If the pill was missed, the next time you should not take two pills at once.
-In this case, your actions should follow the instructions for your medication, they are slightly different depending on the hormonal drug you are taking.
+Hormonal pills require a punctual attitude: take them strictly at the appointed time, try not to miss a dose, and do not change the dose and duration of treatment yourself.
+If you missed a pill, next time you should not take two pills at once.
+In this case, your actions should be in accordance with the instructions for your medicine, they are slightly different depending on the hormonal drug you are taking.
 Some hormonal pills should be taken at a strictly defined time of day - L-thyroxine, for example, is taken only in the morning and only on an empty stomach to ensure its full absorption and distribution throughout the body.

-These simple rules will help you and your doctor in the treatment of diseases requiring hormone therapy.
+These simple rules will help you and your doctor in treating diseases that require hormonal therapy.

-You can get exact information about your disease and the drugs that will be prescribed (including hormones) only from your doctor.
+You can only obtain accurate information about your disease and the medications that will be prescribed (including hormones) from your attending physician.
 Advice from friends and medical articles should not be taken as a guide to action.
-Such information can only be used in consultation with a specialist.
-Hormonal pills can do more harm than good if prescribed unreasonably, even against the background of good health.
+Such information can only be used after consulting with a specialist.
+Hormonal pills can do more harm than good if prescribed unjustifiably, even against the background of good health.

-Including women who decide to give preference to hormonal contraception, you must first visit a gynecologist.
+Including women who decide to give preference to hormonal contraception, you should first visit a gynecologist.
 There are a number of contraindications to this type of protection: thromboembolic diseases, deep vein thrombosis, vascular diseases, arterial hypertension, coronary heart disease, complicated diabetes mellitus, malignant tumors, severe liver dysfunction, acute viral hepatitis.
-In addition, a specific drug with the desired concentration of active ingredients (female sex hormones) will depend on the patient's age, her bad habits, future pregnancy and much more.
+In addition, a specific drug with the required concentration of active substances (female sex hormones) will depend on the patient’s age, her bad habits, planned future pregnancy, and much more.

-Drugs for the treatment of diseases of the adrenal glands, thyroid gland, pancreas are always selected by the endocrinologist, based on your hormone tests and symptoms.
-It is impossible to treat such diseases on your own.
-In the event that the doctor has already prescribed the drug, you should not refuse to take hormones under the influence, for example, of the myths discussed above.
-Properly chosen treatment will help maintain your health and protect yourself from serious complications in the future.
+Drugs for the treatment of diseases of the adrenal glands, thyroid gland, and pancreas are always selected by an endocrinologist, based on your hormone tests and symptoms.
+You cannot treat such diseases on your own.
+If the doctor has already prescribed the drug, you should not refuse to take hormones under the influence, for example, of the myths discussed above.
+The right treatment will help maintain your health and protect yourself from serious complications in the future.

-Thus, the correct use of hormonal tablets prescribed by a doctor is quite safe and effective.
+Thus, the correct use of hormonal pills prescribed by a doctor is quite safe and effective.

 Endocrinologist Tsvetkova I.G.

-Hormonal drugs are very harmful to health, they should not be used in any case.
+Hormonal drugs are very harmful to health and should not be used under any circumstances.
 Wrong opinion.
-Hormonal drugs have a diverse systemic effect on the body, and, like any other medicine, they can cause side effects.
-However, abortion, from which these drugs protect almost 100 percent, is much more dangerous for a woman's health.
+Hormonal drugs have a variety of systemic effects on the body, and, like any other medicine, can cause side effects.
+However, abortion, from which these drugs protect almost 100 percent, is much more dangerous for a woman’s health.

-I will take those hormonal drugs that helped my friend (sister, acquaintance).
-You should not self-administer hormones (as well as any other drugs).
-These drugs are prescription drugs, they should be prescribed only by a doctor after an examination, taking into account all the characteristics of your body (which, by the way, may be completely opposite to the characteristics of the body of your girlfriend or even a relative).
+I will take the hormonal medications that helped my friend (sister, acquaintance).
+You should not self-prescribe hormones (or any other medications).
+These drugs are prescription drugs, they should only be prescribed by a doctor after an examination, taking into account all the characteristics of your body (which, by the way, may be completely opposite to the characteristics of the body of your friend or even relative).

-Hormonal drugs should not be used in nulliparous women and girls under 20 years of age.
-Completely wrong opinion.
-Hormonal contraceptives can be used even by adolescents, especially if you need to achieve a certain therapeutic effect.
+Hormonal drugs should not be used by nulliparous women and girls under 20 years of age.
+A completely wrong opinion.
+Hormonal contraceptives can be used even by adolescents, especially if it is necessary to achieve a certain therapeutic effect.

-After using hormones for a long time, you can not be afraid to get pregnant.
+After using hormones for a long time, you don’t have to worry about getting pregnant.
 Not at all.
-Already a month after the end of taking the drugs, it becomes possible to become pregnant, and even give birth to twins or triplets, since 2-3 eggs mature in the ovary.
+Already a month after finishing taking the drugs, it becomes possible to get pregnant, and even give birth to twins or triplets, since 2-3 eggs mature in the ovary.
 Some forms of infertility are treated by prescribing contraceptives for 3-4 months.

-After a certain time (half a year, a year, etc.), you should take a break from taking hormonal drugs.
-This opinion is erroneous, since interruptions in taking the drug do not affect either the appearance (or not the appearance) of complications, or the ability to bear children after the end of taking the drugs.
-If there is a need and, according to the doctor, there are no contraindications for continuous use, hormonal preparations can be used continuously and for as long as you like.
+After a certain time (six months, a year, etc.) you should take a break from taking hormonal medications.
+This opinion is erroneous, since breaks in taking the drug do not affect either the appearance (or non-occurrence) of complications or the ability to bear children after stopping taking the drugs.
+If there is a need and, in the opinion of the doctor, there are no contraindications to continuous use, hormonal drugs can be used continuously and for as long as desired.

 Breastfeeding mothers should not take hormones.
-This statement is true only in relation to some tablets that affect lactation.
-However, there are tablets containing only a small amount of the 1st hormone ("mini-drank"), which do not affect lactation.
-It should only be remembered that these tablets must be used strictly after 24 hours in continuous mode.
-Even a minimal deviation from the hours of admission completely destroys the contraceptive effect of this drug.
+This statement is true only for some tablets that affect lactation.
+However, there are tablets containing only a small amount of the first hormone (“mini-drink”), which do not affect lactation.
+You just need to remember that these tablets must be used strictly every 24 hours continuously.
+Even a minimal deviation from the hours of administration completely destroys the contraceptive effect of this drug.

-From hormonal pills you can get better.
-Hormonal pills do have an effect on appetite, but in some it increases, while in others it decreases.
+You can gain a lot of weight from hormonal pills.
+Hormonal pills do have an effect on appetite, but for some it increases and for others it decreases.
 It is impossible to predict exactly how the drug will affect you.
-If a woman is inclined to be overweight or with an increase in body weight while taking it, the doctor prescribes drugs with a low content of progestogens responsible for increasing body weight.
+If a woman tends to be overweight or if her body weight increases while taking it, the doctor prescribes drugs with a low content of gestagens, which are responsible for weight gain.

-Hormonal drugs are created only to prevent pregnancy in women, there are no drugs of this kind for men.
-This is not true.
-Hormonal drugs are synthetic drugs that act like natural hormones produced in our body.
-Such drugs do not necessarily have a contraceptive effect, and can be prescribed to both women and men (depending on the type of drugs) to normalize the function of the reproductive system, normalize hormonal levels, etc.
+Hormonal drugs are created only to prevent pregnancy in women; there are no drugs of this kind for men.
+This is wrong.
+Hormonal drugs are drugs obtained synthetically and acting like natural hormones produced in our body.
+These kinds of drugs do not necessarily have a contraceptive effect, and can be prescribed to both women and men (depending on the type of drug) to normalize the function of the reproductive system, normalize hormonal levels, etc.

 Only very severe diseases are treated with hormonal drugs.
-Not necessary.
-In the treatment of some non-severe diseases, hormonal drugs are also prescribed.
-For example, with a decrease in thyroid function, thyroxine or euthyrox is used.
+Not necessarily.
+In the treatment of some mild diseases, hormonal drugs are also prescribed.
+For example, when thyroid function decreases, thyroxine or euthyrox is used.

 Hormones accumulate in the body.
 Wrong opinion.
 Once in the body, hormones almost immediately break down into chemical compounds, which are then excreted from the body.
-For example, a birth control pill breaks down and "leaves" the body during the day: that is why it needs to be taken every 24 hours.
-After the end of taking hormonal drugs, the effect of their impact is maintained not due to the accumulation of drugs in the body, but due to the fact that hormones act on various organs (ovaries, uterus, mammary glands, parts of the brain), normalizing their work.
+For example, a birth control pill breaks down and leaves the body within 24 hours: that is why it needs to be taken every 24 hours.
+After the end of taking hormonal drugs, the effect of their influence is maintained not due to the accumulation of drugs in the body, but due to the fact that hormones act on various organs (ovaries, uterus, mammary glands, parts of the brain), normalizing their functioning.

-Pregnant women are not prescribed hormones.
-If a woman had hormonal disorders before pregnancy, then during the bearing of the fetus she needs drug support so that the production of female and male hormones is normal and the child develops normally.
-Also, hormones (for example, adrenal hormones) are used if during pregnancy the hormonal background of a woman's body is disturbed.
+Hormonal medications are not prescribed to pregnant women.
+If a woman had hormonal disorders before pregnancy, then during pregnancy she needs medicinal support so that the production of female and male hormones is normal and the child develops normally.
+Hormones (for example, adrenal hormones) are also used if the hormonal balance of a woman’s body is disrupted during pregnancy.

 In any case, hormonal drugs can be replaced with other drugs.
-Unfortunately, it is not.
-In some situations, hormonal drugs are indispensable (for example, if a woman under 50 has her ovaries removed).
-And sometimes hormonal treatment is prescribed by a psychoneurologist (for example, for depression).
+Unfortunately, this is not the case.
+In some situations, hormonal drugs are irreplaceable (for example, if a woman under 50 has had her ovaries removed).
+And sometimes hormonal treatment is prescribed by a neuropsychiatrist (for example, for depression).

 Taking hormones reduces libido.
-Most women who took hormonal drugs note an increase in sexual desire, explaining this by the fact that there is no fear of an unwanted pregnancy.
-If, when using hormones, sexual desire decreases, you can always change the contraceptive used to others - with a lower content of progesterone.
+Most women who take hormonal drugs note an increase in sexual desire, explaining this by the fact that there is no fear of an unwanted pregnancy.
+If, when using hormones, sexual desire decreases, you can always change the contraceptive you are using to another one with less progesterone.

-Female hormones play an important role and affect the functioning of the whole body.
-Increasingly, women are faced with the problem of hormonal imbalance.
-One of the most pressing issues is the adjustment of the concentration of hormones.
-Female sex hormones in tablets or female hormonal preparations should be taken only under the strict supervision of a doctor, self-medication may have irreversible processes.
+Female hormones play an important role and affect the functioning of the entire body.
+More and more women are faced with the problem of hormonal imbalance.
+One of the most pressing issues is adjusting hormone concentrations.
+Female sex hormones in tablets or female hormonal preparations should be taken only under the strict supervision of a doctor; self-medication may have irreversible processes.

 Classification of hormonal drugs